khiemgluong/jekyll-obsidian/README.md

 6. Run `bundle install` or `bundle update jekyll-obsidian`, if you already installed it

 7. Run `bundle exec jekyll build` to generate the necessary `.css` and `.json` files.
-    > This will rename all your obsidian .md files to .mdnote, so Jekyll doesn't convert it to an html page

 8. Run `bundle exec jekyll serve`, you should now see your Obsidian page at your given permalink